Abstrusei/Show-Me-the-Crime/README.md

 # Show-Me-the-Crime

 The goal of this site is to keep Queenslanders informed on the dangers of their neighbourhood.
 However, bar charts, graphs and tables aren’t always very interesting or clear.
-That’s where 'Show Me the Crime'comes along.
+That’s where 'Show Me the Crime' comes along.
 This website showcases crime statistics in a fun, vibrant and simple way.
-Using a complex algorithm, the website represents crime levels in Queensland LGAs using colourful, animated bubbles of varying sizes.
-Essentially, the bigger the bubble, the more prevelant the crime is.
+Using an algorithm, the website represents crime levels in Queensland LGAs using colourful, animated bubbles of varying sizes.
+The bigger the bubble, the more prevelant the crime is in that particualr LGA.

 ## Different Pages on 'Show Me the Crime'
 * Home Page